spiwokv/Rtutorial/lessons/10_non_parametric_tests.md

 ## Tips and tricks

+* TESTING ON MANY SAMPLES

-* Non-parametric variant of analysis of variance will be shown later.
+* non-parametric variant of analysis of variance will be shown later.